San Francisco Zoo tiger attacks

-Two tiger attacks occurred at the San Francisco Zoo, in 2006 and 2007, both involving a female Siberian tiger named Tatiana (died December 25, 2007).
+Two tiger attacks occurred at the San Francisco Zoo, in 2006 and 2007, both involving a female Siberian tiger named Tatiana who died on December 25, 2007.
 In the first incident, a zookeeper was bitten on the arm during a public feeding.
 In the second incident, one person was killed and two others were injured before police shot and killed Tatiana on the scene.